 Assistance from U.S. cooperator boards representing the industry, such as the U.S. Meat Export Federation (USMEF) and the U.S.A.
-Poultry and Egg Export Council (USAPEEC), may be solicited to arrange for the certification process.
+Poultry and Egg Export Council (USAPEEC), may be solicited to arrange for the certification and plant approval process.
 An import license, veterinary health certificate (signed or endorsed by the veterinary authority of the country of export) and halal certificate (issued by approved U.S. Islamic Center) must accompany each consignment.
 All meat must be properly labeled indicating establishment number of the abattoir and packing plant, lot number, date of production and type of slaughter.
-Further information is also available at the FSIS Export Library: https://www.fsis.usda.gov/wps/portal/fsis/topics/international-affairs/exporting-products/export-library-requirements-by-country/Malaysia.
+Further information is also available at the FSIS Export Library: Malaysia | Food Safety and Inspection Service (usda.gov).